Belphemur/node-red-contrib-torrentapi/README.md

-# node-red-contrib-rarbg
+# node-red-contrib-torrentApi
-Use rarbg api to gather torrents
+Use torrentApi api to gather torrents